S3gmentati0nFault/Slides/slides.md

 - Quench recognition: Identifying whether the magnet has quenched or not.

-- Quench localization: If the magnet has quenched find an explainable machine learning model capable to identify the coil the has quenched.
+- Quench localization: If the magnet has quenched localize the quenched coils within the magnet assembly.

-- Quench recognition +: A variation of QRP that has been used to provide the first solutions for QLP.
+- Quench recognition +: Identify whether a specific coil within the magnet has quenched or not.

 ---

 ## The data

 - The data consisted of $4$ different datasets describing the magnetic field quality measured after a quench event or after the magnet discharge.

 - Each dataset consisted of $279$ data points divided in $15$ harmonics.

 - The data describes the magnet behavior as a whole.

 - The data was split in two sets: one of $250$ samples for experiments and one of $29$ points for testing.

 ---